 With the spread of Covid-19 dominating the headlines, health is understandably on people’s minds.
-So, we’ve decided to make this wellness-themed.
+So, we’ve decided to make this a wellness-themed newsletter.

 We recently gave an overview of the streaming media industry.
 Now we’ll examine another industry that seems to have popped up seemingly overnight: exercise equipment.